iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Registered on the app from day 1 of its release, told daily how i felt then added my partner, we both used the app to track how we were feeling while Sheilding.
+6 month's taking part in the study, then suddenly on the12th October the app would not open.
+Lost months of daily log in.
+Tried to open app, but it's as if im using it for the first time.
+Still get regular emails saying to keep up the good work of logging in, even if your feeling well.
+Its a good concept, I didn't expect it to crash.<br> :date: __2020-10-20 01:46:27__

+> Sadly unusable now as it won't let me or my wife log in or create a new account.
+Keep getting a 403 error.<br> :date: __2020-10-19 22:03:10__

+> Doing a wonderful job.
+Only one star to try to alert a bug.
+It is possible to report with no internet connection.
+The report is also accepted.
+I have missed several days due to this bug before working out what was going on.
+Otherwise totally brilliant.
+Please respond as I want to amend this back to 5 stars.
+Thank you very much. 👍<br> :date: __2020-10-18 17:14:41__

+> App seems fine for what it is.
+One thing I noticed is last question relates only too people who are at home or hospital.
+I think it should include people like myself who are working still.
+Although I'm not nhs , I think it will add a broader idea as too how the virus travels if you include working people and thier profession. *Edit* Uninstalling due too the recent email advertisement from ex pm wife's company.
+I installed app too help out with daily health updates.
+Not too further her portfolio.<br> :date: __2020-10-18 15:00:06__

 > App will no longer open, just a white screen.
 Tried clearing cache, shutting down to no effect.<br> :date: __2020-10-15 11:26:15__